wei0py/mpnn/README.md

     (method_attn: 1, 2, 3, 4, 5 supported now)
     (e_rep: 1, 2, 3, 4, 5, 6 supported now)
+More argument information could be find in main.py.

 ## Installation of rdkit